1976 (S) Silver Eisenhower Dollar

 Description

-The 1976 (S) Silver Eisenhower Dollar is a cent produced at the San Francisco Mint as part of the Bicentennial Coins 1976 series.
-Total mintage reached 11 million.
-The obverse features Dwight D. Eisenhower facing left, while the reverse displays an eagle landing on the moon with an olive branch in its talons, commemorating the Apollo 11 lunar landing.
-Designed by Frank Gasparro/Michael Collins & James Cooper.
+The 1976 (S) Silver Eisenhower Dollar is a dollar produced at the San Francisco Mint as part of the Bicentennial Coins 1976 series.
+With a mintage of 11 million, this is a scarce issue — ranked 2nd of 5 mint variants by mintage, with 5% of production.
+The obverse features Dwight D. Eisenhower facing left and the reverse displays an eagle landing on the moon with an olive branch in its talons, commemorating the Apollo 11 lunar landing.
+Dual-dated 1776-1976 with a special Liberty Bell superimposed on the Moon reverse.
+Two varieties exist: Type I (bold sans-serif lettering) and Type II (thinner serif lettering).
+No coins bear a 1975 date.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $1 to $43 depending on grade and condition.
 Struck in outer layers - 80% silver, 20% copper; center - 79% copper, 21% silver, weighing 24.6 grams, 38.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7422.
-The Eisenhower Dollar honored both President Eisenhower and the Apollo 11 moon landing, combining the two themes on a single coin.
-The 40% silver blue-pack and brown-pack variants are collected avidly.
-The 1972 Type 2 (high-relief moon) and various die varieties add interest to this short series.